michaelisvy/blog-files/05-blog-db-schema-spring-boot-hibernate.md

 The above example shows our `application-mysql.properties` file.
 The first 3 lines explain how to connect to MySql.
 Our password is hardcoded for simplicity sake, but in real life we would store it in a secret.

-The last line shows that the MySql schema should be updated at application startup (to be discussed in the next section).
+The last line shows that our MySql schema should be updated at application startup (to be discussed in the next paragraph).

 ## Generating a Database schema from scratch